Health Tourism in Turkey

 - Renal Dialysis

 The primary safety concern for tourists traveling to Turkey, especially to Istanbul, Ankara, and other cities is terrorism.
-Most significant events of 2016 were bomb attacks, unrest in the southeast of the country and a violent coup attempt, followed by mass arrests.
+The most significant events of 2016 were bomb attacks, unrest in the southeast of the country and a violent coup attempt, followed by mass arrests.
 In June, suspected Islamic State (ISIS) militants killed 45 and injured many more in an attack on Istanbul’s main Atatürk airport.
 The last major attack, by a soldier of the Islamic State, targeted a nightclub in Istanbul in the early hours of New Year's Day, 2017.

-Tourist should always be vigilant, particularly in the cities.
+Tourists should always be vigilant, particularly in the cities.
 Avoid all demonstrations and leave the area if one develops.
 The police may not be much help.
 Their English is poor and the department has suffered from corruption and bribery.

 Turkey Quick Facts